JTechPhotonics/J-Tech-Photonics-Laser-Tool/README.md

 * `debug reference points` contains the black corners.
 They represent the four corners of your machine's bed.
 You can use them to eyeball weather the gcode is scaled and place correctly.
 * `debug traces` contains the red paths which trace all generated gcode commands.

-Note: debug layer are reset everytime you run the extension, so make sure you don't accidentally add any objects to them.
+Note: debug layers are reset everytime you run the extension.
+So make sure you don't accidentally add any objects to them or they will be deleted.

 ## Contribute

 * As a user you can contribute by suggesting features, testing the library and reporting any bugs you encounter in a detailed issue.
 * As a developer of any skill level you can make pull requests which close issues or introdce usefull features.
+Just make sure to create an issue describimg what features you want to add before taking the time to implement them.
+Working on something just to not have it introduced sucks.